Mardi Gras (album): Production

-Except for "Sweet Hitch-Hiker" and "Door to Door", which were recorded in the spring of 1971, Mardi Gras was recorded in January 1972.
-John's older brother, Tom Fogerty, had departed the group in early 1971 following a dispute that was, in large part, caused by his desire to play a larger creative role and John's insistence on being the band's only singer/songwriter/business manager.
-John Fogerty only contributed three original songs to Mardi Gras and also sang lead on a fourth, a cover of the 1961 Ricky Nelson hit "Hello Mary Lou".
-According to Cook and Clifford, it was John Fogerty's idea for all of the remaining members to contribute an equal number of new songs, despite their reservations.
-They believed he was bitter over Tom Fogerty's departure and their own requests to have additional say in the group's musical decisions, and that he was looking for an excuse to break up CCR to pursue a solo career.
-When Clifford and Cook at first demurred at the idea of having to supply two-thirds of the album's material, they claimed John Fogerty threatened to quit the band, and that, when they agreed, he refused to contribute any vocals or instrumentation to their songs, except for guitar.
+Except for "Sweet Hitch-Hiker" and "Door to Door," which were recorded in the spring of 1971, Mardi Gras was recorded in January 1972.
+John's older brother, Tom Fogerty, had departed the group in early 1971 following a dispute that was, in large part, caused by his desire to play a larger creative role, and John's insistence on being the band's only singer, songwriter, arranger and business manager, roles he had assumed from the inception of CCR.

+John Fogerty only contributed three original songs to Mardi Gras and also sang lead on a fourth, a cover of the Ricky Nelson hit "Hello Mary Lou."
+According to Cook and Clifford, it was Fogerty's idea for all of the remaining members to contribute an equal number of new songs, despite their reservations.
+They believed he was bitter over his brother's departure and their own demands to have a larger say in the group's musical decisions, and because of this, he was looking for an excuse to break up CCR to pursue a solo career.
+When Clifford and Cook at first demurred at the idea of having to supply two-thirds of the album's material, they claimed Fogerty threatened to quit the band, and that, when they agreed, he refused to contribute any vocals or instrumentation to their songs, except for guitar.

-The album was a commercial success, peaking at number 12 on the Billboard Hot 100 and going gold, and contained two Top 40 singles: "Sweet Hitch-Hiker" and "Someday Never Comes" (both of which written and sung by Fogerty), but mounting financial and legal woes compounded the fragile situation within the band, and CCR disbanded on October 16, 1972, shortly after the Mardi Gras tour ended.
+The album was nonetheless a commercial success, though markedly less than previous releases, peaking at number 12 on the Billboard Hot 100 and going gold.
+It contained two Top 40 singles: "Sweet Hitch-Hiker" and "Someday Never Comes," both of which were written and sung by Fogerty.
+But mounting financial and legal woes compounded the fragile situation within the band, and on October 16, 1972, the group and its record label, Fantasy Records, released a statement announcing the official disbanding of Creedence, shortly after the Mardi Gras tour ended.

 In 1976, John Fogerty told Rolling Stone: "I figured that Creedence made six albums.
 Let me count... the first one, Bayou Country, Green River, Willy and the Poor Boys, Cosmo's Factory, Pendulum... yeah, six.
 I wouldn’t even count Mardi Gras and neither would anybody else.
 I had no control over anything after that.
 The rest is horse manure.
 Baloney."

-John Fogerty recorded all his guitar parts his two 1968 Gibson Les Paul Customs into his modded Fender and Kustom K200A-4 amps.
-He also began to experiment with a Fender Telecaster for a couple of songs on this album.

-Stu Cook recorded his guitar parts using a pair of cherry sunburst 1972 Gibson Les Paul Deluxes into a Modded Fender Deluxe Reverb and Vox AC30.